 Under direction, the Behavioral Health Services Coordinator I/II/III performs a wide range of duties, including program coordination and implementation, direct service with mental health and/or substance use disorder (SUD) clients, and related administrative tasks.
-Duties may include developing and implementing mental health programs, formulating and implementing administrative policies and procedures, and coordinating programs and functions that may be County-wide and department-wide in nature.
+Duties may include developing and implementing mental health programs, formulating, and implementing administrative policies and procedures, and coordinating programs and functions that may be County-wide and department-wide in nature.
 Incumbents in this position may also participate in the evaluation of services and programs, assist in budget preparations, draft reports for State entities, and perform related work as assigned.

-CLASS CHARACTERISTICS
+DISTINGUISHING CHARACTERISTICS

-The Behavioral Health Services Coordinator I/II/III is used in a wide variety of mental health and SUD programs, services, and activities coordination including: community clinics; case management; general client services; contracted service providers; coordination of care; children's services; elderly/minority services; faciliation of Wellness Center activities and other groups; program planning and evaluation; access to inpatient treatment; and crisis intervention.
+The Behavioral Health Services Coordinator I/II/III is used in a wide variety of mental health and SUD programs, services, and activities coordination including: community clinics; case management; general client services; substance use disorder counseling; contracted service providers; coordination of care; children's services; elderly/minority services; facilitation of Wellness Center activities and other groups; program planning and evaluation; access to inpatient treatment; and crisis intervention.
+Typically, Behavioral Health Services Coordinators will be assigned to work primarily on the mental health clinical team, or the substance use disorder clinical team.